-- To be responsible for assisting in the delivery and management of a comprehensive range of geophysical surveys (gradiometer, resistivity, EM, GPR, ERT), both office-based and on field investigations across the UK;
+- To be responsible for assisting in the delivery of a comprehensive range of geophysical surveys (gradiometer, resistivity, GPR, EM, ERT) on field investigations across the UK;

-The successful candidate must have a demonstrable understanding of British archaeology and the typical responses expected from various features for each technique; the ability to write with clarity and accuracy; and the ability to interrogate, interpret and analyse datasets from multiple sources.
-Further essential and desirable skills include:
+The successful candidate must have a demonstrable understanding of British Archaeology and the typical responses expected from various features for each technique.

 - A good degree in archaeology or related subject